Retirement Contribution Tax Savings

 A pre-tax contribution is deducted from taxable income before tax is calculated.
 A 7,000 contribution at a 32 percent marginal rate saves 2,240 in current-year tax, reducing the net out-of-pocket cost to 4,760.
 The full 7,000 still lands in the retirement account — the remaining 2,240 effectively comes from deferred tax rather than from current-year income.

-Why Marginal Rate Is the Right Number
+Why Marginal Rate Is an appropriate Number

 Retirement contributions come off the top of taxable income, so they reduce income in the highest bracket reached.
-The marginal rate is the correct rate to apply, not the effective rate.
+The marginal rate is the relevant rate to apply, not the effective rate.
 The effective rate would understate the savings because it averages lower-bracket rates that do not apply to the contribution amount.

 Common Things People Overlook